Research Tools Requirement and Statement

 Research Tools Requirement

-The Reading Department expects you to demonstrate a broad understanding of the various kinds of research methods commonly used in our field.
+The Department of Literacy Teaching and Learning expects you to demonstrate a broad understanding of the various kinds of research methods commonly used in our field.
 You should be able to demonstrate competence in the research methods you will use to conduct research in your selected area of specialization, and you should show that you have become at least a critical consumer of other kinds of research methods.

 To that end, you are required to take a minimum of 12 credit hours of research methods coursework.
 Nine credit hours should focus on the kinds of research methods you plan to use in your dissertation, and three credit hours should focus on other kinds of methods.
 Additionally, we strongly recommend that you take additional courses in both your focus and non-focus areas.